 Places to Bike

-Virginia is a favorite among bicyclists - offering a variety of scenic and historic areas, miles of rural roads, easy trails for family rides, and tracks through woods and up mountains.
+Virginia, a favorite among bicyclists, offers a variety of scenic and historic areas, miles of rural roads, easy trails for family rides, and tracks through woods and up mountains.
 The information provided here will help you plan your bicycling adventure through the state.
-Information on bringing bicycles on trains, busses, and ferries, is available on VDOT's page on traveling with your bike in Virginia.

 Planning Your Trip

-On-road routes share roadways with motor vehicles, most without special accommodations, such as wide travel lanes or bike lanes.
+On-road routes share roadways with motor vehicles, most without special accommodations, such as paved shoulders or bicycle lanes.
 Throughout the state, scenic routes enjoyed by bicyclists are often on roads with narrow pavement, little or no shoulders, and curves and hills that limit sight distance.
 The off-road trails range from family-oriented outings on paved trails to rigorous climbs up heavily forested mountainsides.
 The safety of any of these options is not guaranteed.
 Bicyclists should thoroughly educate themselves about routes and areas where they are planning to ride, and then choose routes that suit their abilities.

 When planning your trip, consider that the state's topography runs the gamut from mountains in the west to flat plains on the East Coast.
 Generally, the state has a pleasant, somewhat humid climate on the coast, with drier conditions in the west.
 Spring and summer temperatures range from the mid-60s to mid-90s during the day and from the upper-40s to lower-70s at night.

 Skyline Drive and the Blue Ridge Parkway